 MEP Provision Evaluation [RPS] Policy 9.1.2 - In addition to the specified areas in Policy 9.1.1, the need for public access to be enhanced to and along the coastal marine area, lakes and rivers will be considered at the time of subdivision or development, in accordance with the following criteria: (a) there is existing public recreational use of the area in question, or improving access would promote outdoor recreation; (b) connections between existing public areas would be provided; (c) physical access for people with disabilities would be desirable; and (d) providing access to areas or sites of cultural or historic significance is important.
-See above.
-The farm will not prevent access to areas or sites of cultural and historic significance in the area.
+[RPS, C, D] cultural and historic significance in the area.
 Policy 9.1.5 - Acknowledge the importance New Zealander's place on the ability to have free and generally unrestricted access to the coast.
-[RPS, C, D] The applicant acknowledges the importance to New Zealanders of having unrestricted access to the coast.
-The site design ensures that the public will continue to have access through the site and along the shore.
+[RPS, C, D] d The applicant acknowledges the importance to New Zealande of having unrestricted access to the coast.
+The site desi ensures that the public will continue to have access through t site and along the shore.
 Policy 9.1.7 - Recognise there is an existing network of marinas at Picton, Waikawa and Havelock, publicly owned community jetties, landing areas and launching ramps that make a significant contribution in providing access for the public to Marlborough's coastal areas.
 [RPS, C] Policy 9.1.8 - Enable public use of jetties for the purposes of access to the Sounds Foreshore Reserve and legal road along the coast.
-[RPS, C] There is a jetty to the south west of the farm owned by the applicant, the farm does not impede access to this jetty.
-Policy 9.1.13 - When considering resource consent applications for activities, subdivision or structures in or adjacent to the coastal marine area, lakes or rivers, the impact on public access shall be assessed against the following: (a) whether the application is in an area identified as having a high degree of importance for public access, as set out in Policy 9.1.1; The structures have a functional need to be located in the coastal marine area.
-The public will have access through and around the site.
+[RPS, C] There are no jetties in the vicinity of the site.
+Policy 9.1.13 - When considering resource consent applications for activities, subdivision or structures in or adjacent to the coastal marine area, lakes or rivers, the impact on public access shall be assessed against the following: (a) whether the application is in an area identified as having a high degree of importance for public access, as set out in Policy 9.1.1; ed coastal marine area.
+The public will have access through an around the site.
 Access to the site is by boat.
-Any impact on public access would be temporary, being reversible upon removal of the farm.
-Any restrictions on public access will be consistent with the purpose of a resource consent to farm
+Any impact of